themw123/jarvis_v2/client/readme.md

 ## Setup - Pre Build:

-- download .zip from Releases
+- download client.7z from Releases
 - extract it anywhere you want.
 - open config.json and adjust the variables to your needs.
 - double click assisstant.exe